jaythad13/Mathematikezettelkasten/Linear algebra done right --- ladr/notes/Eigenstuff and invariant subspaces.md

 ### Operators and invariant subspaces

 So far with [[Linear maps|linear maps]] we've been concerned with maps between arbitrary vector spaces.
 However, often, maps of interest are maps from a vector space to itself.
-These are also of independent interest because they tell us about the vector space, and have nice algebraic properties as a set (they form a [[Abstract Algebra I --- math-171/notes/Rings#_definition _ rings|ring]], and in fact, an algebra).
+These are also of independent interest because they tell us about the vector space, and have nice algebraic properties as a set (they form a [[Abstract algebra --- math-171/notes/Rings#_definition _ rings|ring]], and in fact, an algebra).

 ##### _definition:_ operator